FudaWiki/fudawiki-files/newgames/kwa-do.md

 Kwa-Dō is a card game published by K.K.
 Corner and R. Whitbeck in 1959 for the American market, and was distributed by several different companies around the United States, including Renroc Inc. in Washington, and U.S. Games Systems, Inc. in Connecticut.

-A set of Kwa-Dō includes cards of the same material and construction as western playing cards, but features a [hanafuda](/en/hanafuda) design with illustrations drawn by Virginia Seeger, based on both Japanese hanafuda and Korean hwatu designs, as evident by the presence of both Japanese writings on the poetry ribbons and encircled "光" on all bright cards, which the game refers to as "*kwang*".
+A set of Kwa-Dō includes cards of the same material and construction as western playing cards, but features a [hanafuda](/en/hanafuda) design with illustrations drawn by Virginia Seeger, based on both Japanese hanafuda and Korean hwatu designs, as evident by the presence of both Japanese writings on the poetry ribbons and encircled "光" on all bright cards, which the game refers to as "*kwang*" (from the Korean term 광 [光, *gwang*]).
 Besides the cards themselves, it also includes a rulebook and a scoring pad, making the set resemble a contemporary Deluxe UNO set.

 The rules of the game have been revised twice: in 1982 and 1985.
 It is not known when production of this game was discontinued, but judging from the fact that some sets using the 1985 rulebook have a barcode while others don't, it could be around late 1980's to early 1990's.

 # Rules
 The following rules are based on the rulesheet included in the 1985 version of Kwa-Dō.

-The game is designed to be played by 2 to 6 players (team-playing is also allowed) , and is largely based on [Sakura](/en/hanafuda/games/sakura), with elements from other hanafuda games mixed in.
+The game is designed to be played by 2 to 6 players (team-playing is also allowed), and is largely based on [Min-Hwatu](/en/hanafuda/games/minhwatu) (a Korean variant of [Hana-Awase](/en/hanafuda/games/hana-awase)) with significant additions from [Sakura](/en/hanafuda/games/sakura).

 >The 1982 release mentions the maximum limit of players as "4 players", however, the 1985 release increases this limit to "6 players".
 {.is-warning}